-The Department of Motor Vehicles has the authority to suspend or revoke the driving privilege of any person found to be driving with a blood alcohol content of 0.08% or more.

-Driving privileges may be suspended if the driver:

-- refuses to submit to, or fails to complete, a chemical test to determine a blood alcohol concentration - takes a breath test which shows an immediate blood alcohol concentration of 0.08% or more - takes a blood or urine test, and the peace officer has reason to believe the results will show a blood alcohol concentration of 0.08% or more

-Peace officers may not seize out-of-state licenses.
+Seizure of The Department of Motor Vehicles has the authority to suspend or revoke the license driving privilege of any person found to be driving with a blood alcohol content of 0.08% or more.
+Driving privileges may be suspended if the driver: • refuses to submit to, or fails to complete, a chemical test to determine a blood alcohol concentration takes a breath test which shows an immediate blood alcohol concentration • of 0.08% or more • takes a blood or urine test, and the peace officer has reason to believe the results will show a blood alcohol concentration of 0.08% or more Peace officers may not seize out-of-state licenses.
 Instead, they should complete the DS-367 form, give a copy to the driver, and DMV will notify the driver's home state.

-Persons who are under 21 years will have their licenses suspended when driving with a blood alcohol concentration of 0.01% or more.
+NOTE: Persons who are under 21 years will have their licenses suspended when driving with a blood alcohol concentration of 0.01% or more.

-Temporary license

-When a driver's license is confiscated by a peace officer, that officer must hand the driver an Order Suspension Endorsement (DMV form DS-367).
-This document will serve as a temporary license good for 30 days from the date of the arrest.

-Determination as to whether the person will lose driving privileges for a longer period will be made at a later DMV administrative review to ensure that all the elements of the law have been met.

-Unless the order is successfully challenged, and assuming it is the driver's first offense for DUI, the person's license will be suspended for up to four months.
-(Vehicle Code Section 13353.3)

-NOTE: A temporary license is valid only if the person's original license is valid.
+hand the driv er's license is confiscated by a peace officer, that officer must ver an Order Suspension Endorsement (DMV form DS-367).
+This Il serve as a temporary license good for 30 days from the date of longer period on as to whether the person will lose driving privileges for a I will be made at a later DMV administrative review to ensure ements of the law have been met. offense for D rder is successfully challenged, and assuming it is the driver's first DUI, the person's license will be suspended for up to four months.
+In Section 13353.3) NOTE: A temporary license is valid only if the person's original license is valid.
 NOTE: If the driver has an out-of-state license, the DMV will notify the driver's home state of the California suspension/revocation action.

-NOTE: Order Suspension Endorsement (DMV form DS-367M) should

-be used when serving an order of suspension to a driver who is under the age of 21 years.
+NOTE: Order Suspension Endorsement (DMV form DS-367M) should be used when serving an order of suspension to a driver who is under the age of 21 years. hand the driv document with the arrest.
+Determination longer period that all the el Unless the or offense for D (Vehicle Coal) NOTE: NOTE:

-"Officer's Statement"

-The Department of Motor Vehicles will make a final decision on the suspension/revocation of the driver's license based solely on the "Officer's Statement" (DMV form DS-367).
+"Officer's The Department of Motor Vehicles will make a final decision on the Statement" suspension/revocation of the driver's license based solely on the "Officer's Statement" (DMV form DS-367).
 Accordingly, peace officers need to complete this document as accurately and completely as possible.
 Since the DMV may not see the peace officer's crime and arrest reports, it is important to repeat the information from the arrest report on the DMV form.
 For example, the peace officer should identify the citizen or peace officer who advised that the vehicle was not being driven properly, and the actions which the individual observed.
 If the peace officer filling out DMV DS-367 personally observed the driver before initiating the stop, the peace officer should spell out what was observed.
 For example, "erratic driving" is not sufficient.
 Instead, the peace officer should describe exactly what the driver did and use appropriate Vehicle Code sections that were violated.